 I still have not seen the ship as it is being built just in time for the first show in Milton Keynes but it will be a spectacular sight and the shipwreck is going to be very dramatic.
 All the family will enjoy the show.
 Everyone, but especially children – both boys and girls – will find the production exciting, as pirates fight onstage and the music and movement tells the story.

-No one should be scared to watch something new, all you need to know is that it is about a handsome pirate and his love for his girl – just come and watch and enjoy.
+No one should be scared to watch something new, all you need to know is that it is about a handsome pirate and his love for his girl.
+Just come and watch and enjoy.
+Daria Klimentová

-> English National Ballet’s Le Corsaire runs at Milton Keynes Theatre from Thursday 17th October 2013 until Saturday 19th October 2013.
+English National Ballet’s Le Corsaire is at Milton Keynes Theatre from Thursday 17 to Saturday 19 October 2013.